 2. What is/are the reason(s) for Council's proposed budget savings

-Savings are part of a process of continual review of service provision as we seek to secure efficiencies and redesign services in response to the financial challenge.
+There are no new savings proposals in the 2021/22 budget.
+Budget setting reflects a process of continual review of service provision as we seek to realign budgets and redesign services in response to the financial challenge.

 3. Impact